celestiaorg/celestia-app/specs/src/specs/data_structures.md

 Libraries implementing SHA-2-256 are available in Go (<https://pkg.go.dev/crypto/sha256>) and Rust (<https://docs.rs/sha2>).

 Unless otherwise indicated explicitly, objects are first [serialized](#serialization) before being hashed.

-## Public-Key Cryptography

-Consensus-critical data is authenticated using [ECDSA](https://www.secg.org/sec1-v2.pdf), with the curve [secp256k1](https://en.bitcoin.it/wiki/Secp256k1).
-A highly-optimized library is available in C (<https://github.com/bitcoin-core/secp256k1>), with wrappers in Go (<https://pkg.go.dev/github.com/ethereum/go-ethereum/crypto/secp256k1>) and Rust (<https://docs.rs/crate/secp256k1>).

-Public keys are serialized in a compressed format described [here](https://docs.cosmos.network/v0.46/basics/accounts.html#public-keys).

-Deterministic signatures ([RFC-6979](https://tools.ietf.org/rfc/rfc6979.txt)) should be used when signing, but this is not enforced at the protocol level as it cannot be.

-[Signatures](#signature) are represented as the `r` and `s` (each 32 bytes) values of the signature. `r` and `s` take on their usual meaning (see: [SEC 1, 4.1.3 Signing Operation](https://www.secg.org/sec1-v2.pdf)).
-Signatures are encoded with protobuf as described [here](https://docs.cosmos.network/v0.46/core/encoding.html#transaction-encoding).

 ## Merkle Trees